Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Problem setup and Background

 \section{Problem setup and Background}

-We will assume that $f$ and each $\fj$ are differentiable and lower-bounded by $f^*$ and $\fjopt$, respectively.
-Throughout the main paper, we will assume that $f$ is $\mu$-strongly convex, and each $f_i$ is convex.
-Furthermore, we assume that each function $\fj$ is $L_i$-smooth, implying that $f$ is $\Lmax$-smooth with $\Lmax := \max_{i} L_i$.
-We include definitions of these properties in~\cref{app:definitions} for the necessary definitions) and define $\kappa:= \frac{\Lmax}{\mu}$.
+We assume that $f$ and each $\fj$ are differentiable and lower-bounded by $f^*$ and $\fjopt$, respectively.
+Throughout the paper, we assume that $f$ is $\mu$-strongly convex, and each $f_i$ is convex.
+We also assume that each function $\fj$ is $L_i$-smooth, implying that $f$ is $\Lmax$-smooth with $\Lmax := \max_{i} L_i$ (see~\cref{app:definitions} for the necessary definitions) and define $\kappa:= \frac{\Lmax}{\mu}$.

 We use stochastic gradient descent (SGD) or SGD with Nesterov acceleration~\citep{nesterov2013introductory} (referred to as ASGD) to minimize $f$ in~\cref{eq:objective}.
-In each iteration $k \in [T]$, SGD selects a function $\fk$ (typically uniformly) at random, computes its gradient and takes a descent step in that direction.
+In each iteration $k \in [T]$, SGD selects a function $\fk$ (typically uniformly) at random, computes its gradient and takes a descent step.
 Specifically,